Asabeneh/30-Days-Of-Python/08_Day_Dictionaries/08_dictionaries.md

 ## 💻 Exercises: Day 8

-1. Create a an empty dictionary called dog
+1. Create  an empty dictionary called dog
 2. Add name, color, breed, legs, age to the dog dictionary
 3. Create a student dictionary and add first_name, last_name, gender, age, marital status, skills, country, city and address as keys for the dictionary
 4. Get the length of the student dictionary